How to Get the Kids Involved with the Garden

 Plant edible crops

 There’s nothing more satisfying than harvesting and eating produce from your own garden, especially for kids.
 Planting fruits, vegetables, and herbs can be an exciting and rewarding experience for the whole family.
+Along with these, consider introducing your children to the process of beekeeping and honey harvesting.
+Get them engaged in the process and use honey containers to keep the harvested honey.
 Start with easy-to-grow crops like tomatoes, strawberries, lettuce, and radishes, and encourage your kids to taste the fresh produce they’ve helped grow.

 Learn about nature’s helpers